harness/developer-hub/docs/cloud-cost-management/shared/ccm-supported-platforms.md

 :::note
-Perspective preferences are not supported on Harness SMP.
+- Perspective preferences are not supported on Harness SMP.
+- The cost data for Kubernetes workloads will be derived from the public pricing provided by the respective cloud provider.
 :::

 For a comprehensive list of supported features in other Harness modules and the Harness Platform overall, go to [Supported platforms and technologies](/docs/get-started/supported-platforms-and-technologies.md).